Configure the AWS CRT-based HTTP client - AWS SDK for Java 2.x

 // Singleton: Use s3AsyncClient for all requests.
 S3AsyncClient s3AsyncClient = S3AsyncClient.builder() .httpClientBuilder(AwsCrtAsyncHttpClient .builder() .connectionTimeout(Duration.ofSeconds(3)) .maxConcurrency(100)) .build(); // Perform work with the s3AsyncClient. // Requests completed: Close the s3AsyncClient. s3AsyncClient.close();

-Alternative approach: share a AwsCrtAsyncHttpClient instance
+Alternative approach: share an instance

 Note

-When a AwsCrtAsyncHttpClient instance is shared, you must close it when it is ready to be disposed.
+When an AWS CRT-based HTTP client instance is shared, you must close it when it is ready to be disposed.
 The SDK will not close the instance when the service client is closed.

-The following example configures a AWS CRT-based HTTP client instance with connectionTimeout and maxConcurrency values.
-The configured AwsCrtAsyncHttpClient instance is passed to the httpClient method of each service client's builder.
+The following example configures an AWS CRT-based HTTP client instance with connectionTimeout and maxConcurrency values.
+The configured instance is passed to the httpClient method of each service client's builder.
 When the service clients and the HTTP client are no longer needed, they are explicitly closed.
 The HTTP client is closed last.

 Imports